youngtoo/laravel-greeting-package/README.md

 ## Installation

-Inclide the package in your laravel project, publish the configuration and start personalized greetings in minutes
+Include the package in your laravel project, publish the configuration and start personalized greetings in minutes

+### Publish the configuration file

+To publish the configuration file:
+`php artisan vendor:publish --tag=config`

 Todo: Include the composer install command.

+### Run the command

+To run the command, use

+`php artisan greet:user`